Silent initial conditions for cosmological perturbations with a change of space-time signature: Conclusions

 Loop quantum cosmology, together with other approaches to quantum gravity, might lead to a stage of asymptotic silence in the early Universe.
 This is in remarkable agreement with expectations from the purely classical BKL conjecture.
 In itself, the possible existence of this specific situation opens many windows to make links between primordial cosmology and phase transitions in solid state physics, not to mention the key question of ``emergence" of time.
 In this work, we focused on more specific aspects, namely on the derivation of the tensor power spectrum of cosmological perturbations with initial conditions imposed around the state of silence.

 The main results of the paper are the following: \begin{itemize} \item The state of silence provides a natural way to set initial conditions for the cosmological perturbations.
 This state is the beginning of the Lorentzian phase, and, in some sense, the beginning of time.
-This is qualitatively a new feature in cosmology. \item A cubic shape ($\mathcal{P} \propto k^3$) of the initial power spectrum at the ``silent surface'' is favored. \item In the pre-silent Euclidean regime, the sate of vacuum can be defined at large scales, which contrasts with the Lorentzain case.
-The vacuum is generically characterized by a $\mathcal{P} \propto k^3$ power spectrum (white noise). \item If the evolution of the universe was such that the modes of physical relevance were to become trans-Plackian when evolved backward in time up to the ``silent surface'', then initial conditions can be set at the ``Planckian surface'' (which is of course time dependent).
+This is qualitatively a new feature in cosmology. \item A cubic shape ($\mathcal{P} \propto k^3$) of the initial power spectrum at the ``silent surface'' is favored. \item In the deep Euclidean regime, the state of vacuum can be defined for some phantom-like equation of states at large scales, which contrasts with the Lorentzian case.
+Such vacuum is generically characterized by a $\mathcal{P} \propto k^3$ power spectrum (white noise). \item If the evolution of the universe was such that the modes of physical relevance were to become trans-Plackian when evolved backward in time up to the ``silent surface'', then initial conditions can be set at the ``Planckian surface'' (which is of course time dependent).
 The scale-invariant power spectrum of cosmological perturbations can be obtained if the power spectrum at the Planckian surface has a constant value. \item If the visible part of the power spectrum is due to modes that emerged from the silent surface without having been trans-Planckian, the white noise initial power spectrum can indeed be turned into a quasi-flat primordial power spectrum without inflation but this requires a quite high level of fine tuning.
-It this case the super-Hubble spectrum ($\mathcal{P} \propto k^3$) is converted to a $\mathcal{P} \propto k^2$ spectrum at sub-Hubble scales and the modes cross the horizon once again leading to a``final" $\mathcal{P} \approx$ const spectrum. \end{itemize}
+In this case the super-Hubble spectrum ($\mathcal{P} \propto k^3$) is converted to a $\mathcal{P} \propto k^2$ spectrum at sub-Hubble scales and the modes cross the horizon once again leading to a``final" $\mathcal{P} \approx$ const spectrum. \end{itemize}